How to Ride Star Wars: Rise of Resistance Strategy Guide

-This means that for the first time ever, the Disney’s Hollywood Studios headliner has a standby line.
-In addition to that, there have been a lot of other changes: Walt Disney World’s 50th Anniversary plus the debut of Early Theme Park Entry for on-site hotel guests plus the controversial Lightning Lane and Genie+ system.
+In any case, the virtual queue is gone for good.
+In addition to the Disney’s Hollywood Studios headliner having a standby line, there have been a lot of other changes: Walt Disney World’s 50th Anniversary plus the debut of Early Theme Park Entry for on-site hotel guests plus the controversial Lightning Lane and Genie+ system.
 Suffice to say, a ton is happening with queueing at Walt Disney World right now.
-We’re here to break it all down and explain your best and worst options for doing Star Wars: Rise of the Resistance…
+We’re here to break it all down and explain your best and worst options for doing Star Wars: Rise of the Resistance.

 Before we dig in, one final note: Walt Disney World tinkers with this ride regularly.
-We’re diligent in keeping this updated, so be sure to check back for the latest info–or subscribe to our free Walt Disney World email newsletter for instant updates about all of the latest news, when discounts are released, etc.
+We’re diligent in keeping this updated and the information here is current as of Spring 2023, but things could change.
+Be sure to check back for the latest info–or subscribe to our free Walt Disney World email newsletter for instant updates about all of the latest news, when discounts are released, etc.

 With that said, let’s start in sequential order, so to speak.
-Although Star Wars: Rise of the Resistance is not using a virtual queue as of Winter 2022, you still might want to be up at 7 am.
+Although Star Wars: Rise of the Resistance is not using a virtual queue anymore, you still might want to be up at 7 am.
 This is because the ride now uses a traditional standby line and is one of Hollywood Studios’ two Individual Lightning Lane (ILL) attractions.

-Star Wars: Rise of the Resistance is actually the most popular Individual Lightning Lane in all of Walt Disney World, routinely booking up within 5 minutes of 7 am.
-In general, we’re not fans of paying extra for ILLs…with the notable exception of Star Wars: Rise of the Resistance.
+Star Wars: Rise of the Resistance is actually the most popular Individual Lightning Lane in all of Walt Disney World, routinely booking up before the park even opens.
+In general, we’re not fans of paying extra for ILLs…with the exception of Star Wars: Rise of the Resistance.
+That’s true even after the latest price increase–Star Wars: Rise of the Resistance can cost as much as $25 as of 2023.
 Our Individual Lightning Lane Info & Tips post covers the why of that and what to do to reserve this ride via ILL.

 Continuing before Disney’s Hollywood Studios officially opens for the day, there’s the option of Early Theme Park Entry, which replaced morning Extra Magic Hours.
 Officially, Early Entry is offered at all 4 theme parks every single day and offers 30-minute access to guests staying in on-site hotels at Walt Disney World.
 (See our Guide to Early Entry at Walt Disney World for more info & strategy.)

 Unofficially, Early Entry often ends up being much more than a 30 minute head-start at Disney’s Hollywood Studios, which often quietly opens before that and starts operating Star Wars: Rise of the Resistance.
-Check out our report on Early Entry at Disney’s Hollywood Studios that covers our experience knocking out both that and Mickey & Minnie’s Runaway Railway before the park opened to regular guests.
+Check out our report on Early Entry at Disney’s Hollywood Studios that covers our experience knocking out the trio of most popular attractions at DHS before the park opened to regular guests.

 This brings us to normal park opening time for everyone else.
 Because you’re almost an hour behind on-site guests at this point and other off-site visitors will be racing to Star Wars: Rise of the Resistance, this is actually one of the worst times to do the attraction via the standby line.